What is the Smoke and Carbon Monoxide Alarm (England) Regulations 2015?

 It is a landlord’s moral and legal responsibility to ensure that all tenants are safe and well protected.
 While alarms need only be checked at the beginning of a tenancy, we advise that landlords communicate fire safety tips with their tenants, conduct risk assessments and hold walkthroughs for fire escape routes.

 Landlords can communicate safety tips through conversations, Safe and Well visits, printed handouts or handbooks left in the property alongside the inventory.
+See our fire safety checklist for landlords here.

 Landlords should advise their tenants to test their alarms weekly and to clean the fire alarms every three months with a soft, fitted brush attached to a hoover.
 Learn more about effectively sharing fire safety information here.